Restart a Heart 2021

 - Anyone can be affected by cardiac arrest at any time - and cardiac arrests haven’t stopped during COVID-19.
 In fact, early data shows they have increased - making learning CPR more important than ever.

 - Don’t be afraid to get hands on!
-Hands-only CPR reduces your risk of catching an infection, and without intervention the person will quickly die.
+Hands-only CPR reduces your risk of catching an infection, and without intervention the person will die.

 - Help the NHS save lives by getting hands on before the paramedics arrive.